lsst/rtn-073/index.rst

 .. abstract::

-Data must be embargoed after arriving at the USDF - for 30 days in Commissioning prior to First Look and 80 hours thereafter.
+Data must be embargoed after arriving at the USDF - for 30 days in Commissioning prior to System First Light, and 80 hours thereafter.
 What rules will we impose on accessing data during that period?

 Embargo Restrictions
 ====================